 An entry visa is generally not needed for stays of up to 90 days.

-If you live outside the EU, it is advisable to contact your local Czech Embassy or Consulate for more information.
+If you live outside the EU, it is advisable to contact your local German Embassy or Consulate for more information.
 If required, the conference secretariat can provide a personal “letter of invitation” for visa applications.
 It should nevertheless be understood that this letter should not be considered as a commitment of the organizers to provide any financial support.
 This letter will be sent only to registered participants.

 Currency & Money Tips for Travelers

 The official currency in Germany and Berlin is the Euro.